gtnbr/linux-configs/README.md

 - Cooler rofi button
 - Cooler firefox button (or make it do/show something else)
 - Add CPU/GPU/RAM/STR why not
-- music bar on the right if music is playing
+- Music bar on the right if music is playing
 - Battery for laptop dayz